 Pot Curare contains three other 'curares': Protocurarine, Protocurine and protocuridine, none of which are shown here].

 To repeat, none of these 'Curare' bearing plants are native to the UK, and all these 'Curare' compounds are absent from Barberry.

-Members of the aporphine group that occur in Barberry are Magnoflorine, Magniflorine, Isocordyline, Domesticine and Iso-domesticine plus one member of the protopine group (gamma-homochelidonine, depicted in the box below).
+Iso-domesticine plus one member of the Protopine group (γ-homochelidonine, depicted in the box below).
 They are similar to another aporphine that does not occur in Barberry, Bulbocapnine.
 Some members of the Aporphine group of alkaloids can reverse the effects of multi-drug resistance.